 HDDs are mechanical devices that are comprised of a variety of parts and materials, including multiple moving parts.
 At the core of an HDD are magnetized platters that rotate at thousands of RPM (revolutions per minute).
 These platters are what actually stores your precious data.
 In order to read and write the data, there is an actuator arm attached to read/write heads that move just above or below the surfaces of the platters that read or change the magnetism per sector.
 Again, all these moving pieces are what makes HDDs so much more delicate than SSDs.

 An SSD, on the other hand, is comprised of non-moving parts.
-It’s just a bunch of surface mount devices such as resistors, capacitors. the SSD controller, the NAND flash and, oftentimes, DRAM.
+It’s just a bunch of surface mount devices such as resistors (see resistor color codes), capacitors. the SSD controller, the NAND flash and, oftentimes, DRAM.
 Instead of storing data on disks, the SSD data lives on NAND flash chips with thousands of tiny little cells to hold the electrons that register as the 1s and 0s, kind of like how buckets hold water.